Dancheg97/tradebits/README.md

-# ORB project - overkill cryptocurrency
+# ORB - overkill cryptocurrency

 [![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://webpage.com)

 Our goal is to provide the best user expirience with cryptocurrency and blockchain systems.

-Our cryptocurrency is based on those principals:
+Our project is based on those ideas:
 - open
 - fast
 - free
 - secure
-- smart
+- improving

 <br />